Assyro AI

 • Statistical foundation: Based on process data distribution, typically assuming normal distribution

-• Specification-relative: Compares actual process variation to allowable specification width
+• Specification-relative: Compares actual process variation to allowable specification limits width

 • Predictive power: Indicates future process performance assuming stable conditions